tin-/LXI-Instruments-DataLogger/README.md

 Into 'channels' config section you can configure up to 16 different instruments for paralells measurements.
 Each instruments can be configured with different init-string, timeout, read-command, and connection settings.

 For high-speed measurements(NPLC lower 0.1) you can configure refresh speed devider 'screen_refresh_div' for low CPU usage in screen refresh code.
 As example screen_refresh_div=100 has refreshed screen after each 100 measurements, it may take up to 2 times faster data receiving.

+## Texas Instruments TMP117 temperature sensor support

+This application also support read temperature data from high precision TI TPM117 temperature sensor(up to 4 sensor on one bus).
+This feature tested only on Raspberry Pi.

+For enable "repeated start" sequence of TPM117 on Raspberry Pi you need do follow steps:

+ 1. Enable i2c support in raspi-config.
+ 2. Add line "i2c-bcm2708" into /etc/modules
+ 3. Create file /etc/modprobe.d/i2c.conf with content "options i2c-bcm2708 combined=1"

 ## Screenshot